 Let’s re-wind back to the early 2000’s, my child hood generation of animated programming, and an age when super hero shows were at an all time high.
 My favorite show at the time by far, and still one of my all time favorite programs ever is the 2003 TV series “Teen Titans”.
 Obviously I’ve grown up sense the early 2000’s and watch shows like “Game of Thrones”, “Breaking Bad” and so forth, but “Teen Titans” is just one of those special rare animated shows I still love watching even as an adult.
 This will be the first in a three part series of reviews.
-For this post I’m going to cover all the principle characters, and walk through all the main season story arches.
+For this post I’m going to cover all the principle characters, and walk through all the main season story arcs.
 In part two, I’ll count down my personal favorite stand alone episodes.
 Finally in part three, I’ll review the animated movie based on the show.
 The series revolved around five teenage superhero’s who are the protectors of Jump City.
 The series also came out at a time when Warner Brothers had their own DC animated universe revolving around shows like the Batman, Superman and the Justice League, but “Teen Titans” was separate from those shows, with its own set continuity, and its own unique style.
-This was my ideal superhero show that I just couldn’t get enough of, it payed tribute to Japanese anime and broughy new life into the superhero genera.
+This was my ideal superhero show that I just couldn’t get enough of, it was heavily influenced by Japanese anime, as well as classic cartoons and brought new life into the superhero genera.
 It was unlike any other of its kind, finding a flawless balance between the high stake, action adventures and a cartoony sense of hummer that was all its own.
 It could be laugh out loud funny, and it could be dark and serious.
-Sometimes it provided deep character-based stories that often delved into the struggles of growing up, other times we could just kick back and have fun with them.
+Sometimes it provided deep character-based stories that often center on the struggles of growing up, and other times we could just kick back and have fun with them.

 First we have Robin, the honorable team leader.
 This is the character that initially drew my attention to “Teen Titans”, as I thought the show may have some tie-in with Batman.
 Alas, the Dark Knight never makes an appearance, but it really doesn’t matter.
 Now to be honest, Robin never interested me as Batman’s side kick, but as the leader of this team, he somehow became one of my favorite superheroes.
 This portrayal of Robin has the traits you’d commonly see from heroes in a Japanese anime.
 He’s got the ambition and drive to do good, but also has a lot of angst, and it’s his struggle of understanding the value of heroism that make him intriguing.
 While Batman was a very dark hero, this shows version of Robin is noble, but with flaws he has to work through.
 For all his mistakes, I still cheered for him, and he had no shortage of pure awesome moments.

 Next we have Star Fire, who’s the heart and soul of the team.
 She’s an alien princess who can fly, has unlimited strength, and can fire green energy beams from both her hands and eyes.
 In short, she has all the traits we’d associate with cool superheroes, but she’s also one of the cutest animated characters I’ve ever seen.
 She’s an explorer in a strange new world, which adds another layer of innocence and charm to her.
 She can also be really funny as she frequently gets confused by earth behavior, and gets our common phrases mixed up.
-The only downside is that Star Fire never had a story arch like the others did, which made her feel the least developed.
-Never the less, Star Fire was one of the many great breakout characters of the show.
+The only downside is that Star Fire never had a story arc like the others did, which made her feel the least developed.
+Although she did at least have a good relationship with Robin that slowly progressed through the series, and that was definitely a highlight for both characters.
+In short, Star Fire was one of the many great breakout characters of the show.
 She was cheerful, compassionate, always acted like a cute, innocent child, and could always put a smile on my face.

 Then there's Cyborg, and as his name would suggest, he’s half man, half machine and all awesome!
 He’s usually the smart tech guy of the team, but can put up a good fight with his enhanced muscles, and an energy gun that’s built into his hand.
 Despite his tough exterior, he’s actually got a fun, playful personality, and is probably the liveliest member of the group.
+I say that because of all the members, Cyborg loves life the most.
+He almost lost it during the accident that transformed him in a cyborg, so now every moment of living is treated like the greatest gift he'll ever receive.
 He always shouts “Buya!”, and loves to celebrate every victory with sweet food.
 He also has his share of deep human emotions, and serves as a nice role model at times, proving to have a heart of gold underneath the circuitry.

 At last we have Raven, a shadowy gothic hero, who harnesses dark magic.
 To call her my favorite of the Teen Titans is a serious understatement, because Raven is honestly one of my top 3, all time favorite animated characters.
 Every superhero has their own motivation or back story as to why they become heroes, and Raven’s always stood out as one of the most multi layered, complex and intriguing.
 Initially created by a demonic villain to bring about the end of the world, Raven feared the harm she would inevitably bring to others, but decided to utilize her life to whatever good she can possibly achieve, and thus became a super hero.
 She’s a powerful witch, with hex casting charms, but her greatest strength and power is “hope”, hope that that she can accomplish more good then evil.
 Even with that said, she still keeps quiet to herself and is still very dark.
 However, despite being so cold and mysteries, she is still brimming with personality, and has some really funny remarks for just about any situation.
 Voiced by the incredibly talented Terra Strong, Raven might just be one of the funniest and most charismatic animated hero’s I’ve ever seen.
 More than anything Raven is a great role model to follow in regards to how one persons “hope” can bring about something pure from a dark place.